Creamy Vegan Grits

-- Turn the heat down to medium and slowly add the grits and stir constantly as they thicken.
+- Turn the heat down to medium and slowly add the grits; stir constantly as they thicken.
 Cook the mixture for 4-6 minutes until they've thickened and the mixture is gently bubbling.

-- Turn the heat off then add the chopped greens to the top of the pot so that they cover the entire surface.
+- Turn the heat off then add the chopped greens, covering the entire surface of the grits.
 Cover the pot and let the greens soften for 6-10 minutes.

 Ginger Hultin,MS, RD, CSO